pulpgrinder/passiflora/README.md

 | `.\build icons` | Generate icon sets (Windows) |
 | `.\build clean` | Remove all build artifacts (Windows) |

 ### Permissions

 The file `src/permissions` controls which platform capabilities are compiled into the app.
 Each line has the form `name 0` or `name 1`.
 Permissions default to off (0) if omitted.
 By default, all permissions are turned on.
-For you're planning to distribute, you should turn everything off except the ones you actually need (app stores frown on unnecessary permissions).
+For apps you're planning to distribute, you should turn everything off except the ones you actually need (app stores frown on unnecessary permissions).

 | Permission | Affects | Description |
 |------------|---------|-------------|